mrzl/JISCAggregator/README.md

 JISC Aggregator
 ===============

-This is the repository of the JISC Aggregator, a tool to aggregate and scape websites that list informations about events.
-What this software does is essentially to collect all events from these three sources independently:
+This is the repository of the JISC Aggregator - A software tool that is designed to aggregate and scrape websites that list information about events.
+What this software does is collect all events from these three sources independently:
 * JCI London - http://www.jcilondon.org.uk/events/
 * Networking Events London - http://www.findnetworkingevents.com/events/index.cfm?action=eventslist&towncity=London
 * Royal Academy of Arts - https://www.royalacademy.org.uk/exhibitions-and-events#events-index

 Setup
 -----
-Whoever wants to execute this, be warned, this is a proof of concept and nowhere near the state of production quality.
-That means this should neither be deployed, nor used for commercial purposes, yet.
+This is a proof of concept that should neither be deployed or used for commercial purposes at this stage.

-In order to run the thing anyways, open the JISCAggregator.iml with IntelliJ IDEA (https://www.jetbrains.com/idea/), compile and run.
+In order to run the project open the JISCAggregator.iml with IntelliJ IDEA (https://www.jetbrains.com/idea/), compile and run.
 Again, at this stage of the project no deployment/build setup has been taken care of.

 Once the web server is running, you can access all aggregated events at http://localhost:4567/